ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

             "--upgrade",
             "-p",
             "<collection-install-path>",
-            "netbox.netbox"
+            "netbox.netbox",
         ]

 Argument formats
 ^^^^^^^^^^^^^^^^

 As seen in the example, ``CmdRunner`` expects a parameter named ``arg_formats`` defining how to format each CLI named argument.
 An "argument format" is nothing but a function to transform the value of a variable into something formatted for the command line.

 Argument format function